adamchalmers/blog/content/pin-unpin.md

 }
 ```

 Not too hard!
 I think we're ready to implement `TimedWrapper`.

+# Trying and failing to use nested Futures

 Let's start by defining the type.

 ```rust
 pub struct TimedWrapper<Fut: Future> {